 It's time to think green.

-GreenChat is a browser extension that estimates CO2 emissions of ChatGPT conversations to raise awareness about the environmental impact of AI.
+GreenChat is a browser extension that estimates CO2 emissions of assistant conversations to raise awareness about the environmental impact of AI.

 Here's how we calculate it.

-Estimating ChatGPT's carbon footprint is challenging due to OpenAI's closed-source policy.
-However, studies suggest energy consumption per query ranges from0.3 to 3 watt-hours.
+Estimating carbon footprint of AI models is challenging due to their closed-source policy.
+However, studies suggest energy consumption per query ranges from 0.3 to 3 watt-hours.
 According to Alex De Vries, a typical query uses around 3 watt-hours, while Josh You argues that shorter queries use just 0.3 watt-hours, similar to a Google search.

 The carbon emissions depend on data center energy sources.
 The U.S. average carbon intensity is 0.429 kg CO₂e/kWh, meaning emissions per query range between 0.1287g and 1.287g CO2e.
 Per token, estimates vary from 0.2145 mg to 0.2574 mg CO2e, based on token length assumptions by De Vries and You.